infrahq/infra/README.md

 For documentation, see the [docs](./docs)

-## Next steps

-Congratulations.
-You've successfully connected your first cluster.

-Infra works best when used with a team.
-Next, configure how users authenticate by connecting an [identity provider](https://infrahq.com/docs/manage/authentication#identity-providers), or add users directly by [inviting them](https://infrahq.com/docs/manage/users-groups#adding-a-user).

 ## Community

 - [Community Forum](https://github.com/infrahq/infra/discussions) Best for: help with building, discussion about infrastructure access best practices.